firebelly/cfs/README.md

         ErrorLog "/private/var/log/apache2/cfs.localhost-error_log"
     </VirtualHost>

-If you're using Sublime Text, and followed the guide above, edit the Apache vhost file with:
+If you're using Sublime Text, and followed the guide above to use homebrew's Apache, edit the vhost file with:

 `subl /usr/local/etc/httpd/extra/httpd-vhosts.conf`